tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Love is metaphysical gravity. - R. Buckminster Fuller
+Nothing is impossible. - Test-R199

 ### About the project
 Just a fun project to grab a random quote of the day everyday.